SixArm/mast-cell-help/topics/sulfur-sensitivity/index.md

+[//]: # (source: ?)
+[//]: # (aka: sulfur intolerance)
+[//]: # (tags: sensitivities)

-# Sulfur intolerance
+# Sulfur sensitivity

-Sulfur intolerance, also known as sulfur sensitivity, is a condition in which an individual experiences adverse reactions to foods and substances containing sulfur or sulfites.
+Sulfur sensitivity, also known as sulfur intolerance, is a condition in which an individual experiences adverse reactions to foods and substances containing sulfur or sulfites.
 Sulfur is a mineral that is naturally present in various foods and is an essential component of some amino acids and vitamins.
 However, some people may be sensitive or intolerant to sulfur-containing compounds, leading to a range of symptoms.

 **Common symptoms**: